 - Facebook videos from the Church of Saint Mary in Lake Forest with Masses celebrated by Father Mark Augustine (Chicago, ’13)

-- Facebook videos or Instagram videos of daily Masses celebrated by Father Kyle Manno (Rockford, ’16)
+- Facebook videos, Instagram videos or Youtube Videos of daily Masses celebrated by Father Kyle Manno (Rockford, ’16)

 - Livestreamed Masses from Old Saint Patrick’s Church in Chicago with Father Tom Hurley (Chicago,’93)

 Father Jacob Rouse (Dubuque, ’18) is livestreaming Masses and reflections on his YouTube channel, as well as offering front porch confessions at the rectory.